 - What are the dark sides of using the bright note in design activity?

 - 31 January 2020: Expression of interest through abstract submission (300 words).
 Please submit by email to the special section editors.

-- 31 August 2020: Full paper submission, followed by normal Design Studies blind-review.
+31 August 2020: Deadline extended to 02 November 2020.
+Full paper submission, followed by normal Design Studies blind-review.
 Please make sure to select the special section on ‘Sticky notes’ under ‘Article Type’ when submitting in Elsevier’s online submission system EVISE.